Beware of animal diseases as biological weapons, health experts say

-PARIS (Reuters) - The World Health Organization, animal health and national defense officers called on Tuesday for wider international cooperation to avoid the spread of animal diseases that could be used as biological weapons.
+PARIS, June 30 (Reuters) - The World Health Organisation, animal health and national defence officers called on Tuesday for wider international cooperation to avoid the spread of animal diseases that could be used as biological weapons.

 “History has shown that animal diseases have often been used as weapons before.
 Advances in genetics can now make them even more harmful.
 So we are calling for further investment to be made at national level on bio security,” Vallat told reporters at a conference on biological threat reduction.